TOLATA Claims9 Jun 2022 | James Mayall

 It appears the Bagum case has allowed co-owners when being forced to sell a property to retain property historically owned by a family within the family.

-The specialist property litigation solicitors regularly consult with the divorce and family experts here at Osbornes to ensure our clients’ interest are properly protected.
+The specialist property litigation solicitors regularly consult with the divorce and family experts here at Osbornes to ensure our clients’ interests are properly protected.

 For strategic advice on trusts of property and land law and how we can protect your interests, contact us today.